ove/ove-assetmanager/packages/ove-asset-manager/README.md

 ## Asset Metadata

 Optionally assets may have JSON metadata attached which can be updated via `GET` / `POST` on `/OVEAssetModelController/AssetMeta/{id}`.
-This is intended to be entered programmatically by asset processing services.
+This is intended to be entered programmatically by Asset Processing Services.

 ## Implementation